ivanmu-1/Excel-Portfolio-/Automated Customer Invoice System/README.md

 <img width="1079" alt="Image" src="https://github.com/user-attachments/assets/60387809-7266-49e7-9720-0e0b1e80f629" />

+### **6. File Saving Records**
+- A **A file-saving system** that stores invoices as either Excel or PDF files, using the designated name and invoice number.
+The system allows users to select a specific file path on their PC for saving invoices efficiently.

+insert image here

 ## How It Works
 1. **Open the Excel file** containing the automated invoice system.
 2. **Use the buttons** to perform actions: